r0d3r1ch25/online_learning/pipelines/feature_service/README.md

 # Feature Service

-Lag feature extraction service for time series data.
+Lag feature extraction service with Redis persistence for time series data.
 Calculates lag features and outputs model-ready format for the model service.

 ## Overview